 The Organization's Board of Directors includes all of the members of the Board of Directors from its affiliated entity, Rainbow Railroad USA Inc. The Organization receives contributions from Rainbow Railroad USA Inc. for programming and administrative work.
-All transactions are measured at the exchange amount, which is the amount of consideration established and agreed to by the parties.

 The following summarizes the Organization's related party balances and transactions: